The ultimate guide to Small Freight Shipping with ease and confidence

 Remember that if you’re shipping internationally, you will have more paperwork to complete.
 Agricultural products traveling internationally may require certificates of inspection.

-4) Set Up Insurance
+4) Set up insurance

 Cargo theft is on the rise, so having extra insurance for your shipment is a good idea.
 You have several different insurance options, many of which are offered directly through the carrier.
 Consult with your carrier about your insurance needs!

-5) Timing and Tracking
+5) Timing and tracking

 For easy-spoil cargo, you will want to plan your shipment timing carefully.
 Consider the transit time and the time to load and unload the freight.
 Remember that LTL cargo is handled more frequently than PTL cargo, and that LTL cargo deliveries stop more frequently than PTL deliveries.